bigfluffycloud/jailfs/README.md

 --
-If you make complains similiar to this: make: *** No rule to make target 'src/linenoise.c', needed by '.obj/linenoise.o'.
+If make complains similiar to this: make: *** No rule to make target 'src/linenoise.c', needed by '.obj/linenoise.o'.
 Stop.

 ```
 git submodule init; git submodule update